-14th century, it was abandoned in the 16th-century and was reinstated by Orthodox nuns in the early 1980's.
-According to tradition, the monastery was founded by St. Helena, mother of Emperor Constantine the Great, who left a piece from the Holy Cross there.
-When Cyprus experienced a severe drought, the area became infested by snakes.
-Constantine the Great sent a commander to Cyprus called Kalokeros, who released thousands of cats to the Cape in order to exterminate the snakes.
-The monastery today is home to hundreds of cats.
-Akrotiri Environmental Education and Information Centre Situated at Akrotiri village, the centre has an exhibition room, library, projection room and observation kiosk.
-Visitors can view exhibits related to the protected Akrotiri peninsula, the geological formation of the region, and can admire the view of the nearby salt lake.
-LARNAKA Stroll the famous seaside promenade of this gateway city and home to Saint Lazarus Most travellers first see Cyprus at Larnaka, the country's second largest port and home of the main international airport.
-No welcome could be sunnier...
-At Larnaka, deep blue seas meet sandy beaches under incomparably brilliant skies.
-At the small harbour, the yachts and sailing vessels bob and glint, heralding the start of the famous palm-tree promenade, which leads to Larnaka Medieval Castle (Fort) and its museum.
-Inviting cafès offer shady resting spots and sweeping sea views along the way, and the parallel commercial centre is made for shopping trips at Larnaka's international-calibre boutiques, with cultural gems nestled in its historic streets.
-Make your way north from the fort, toward the centre of the city, and you will come to one of Larnaka's - and the island's - most cherished sites - the church of Saint Lazarus.
-After his resurrection from the dead by Jesus, Lazarus elected to live out his 'second' life as Bishop of Kition.
+promenade of this gateway city and home to Saint Lazarus Most travelers first see Cyprus at Larnaka, the country's second largest port and home of the main international airport.
+No welcome could be sunnier: at Larnaka, deep blue seas meet sandy beaches under incomparably brilliant skies.
+Here yachts and sailing vessels from around the globe bob and glint, and along the harbour perimeter is a palm-lined promenade.
+From shopping trips to Larnaka's international-caliber boutiques, to inviting cafes that offer shady resting spots and sweeping sea views.
+The promenade winds its way to Larnaka Medieval Museum, housed in a 17th-century fort.

+Make your way north from the fort, toward the centre of the city, and you will come to one of Larnaka's and the island's most cherished sites - the church of Saint Lazarus.
+After his resurrection from the dead by Jesus, Lazarus elected to live out his "second" life as Bishop of Kition.
 He was reputedly buried in a crypt under the main altar and his tomb can be seen today.

 Originally called Kition in the days of the Old Testament, Larnaka reached a heyday as a commercial centre in the 1700's, when the consulates were established here.
-One of the oldest, continually-inhabited cities in the world, Larnaka abounds with sights, such as its 18th-century aqueduct, whilst two wonderful museums - the Archaeological Museum of the Larnaka District and the Pierides Museum - Bank of Cyprus Cultural Foundation - both contain exceptional examples of the island's art and civilisation.
+One of the oldest, continually-inhabited cities in the world, Larnaka abounds with sights.
+Nearby is an 18th-century aqueduct, and two wonderful museums - the Larnaka District Archaeological Museum and the Pierides Foundation Museum.
+Both contain exceptional examples of the island's art and civilisation.
 Heading out from Larnaka toward Lemesos, stop by the enchanting village of Lefkara.
 Doubtless you, like Leonardo Da Vinci five centuries before you, will be seduced by Lefkara's exquisite handmade lace.